Ponce/slackbuilds/audio/mac/mac.rst

   mac "Metallica - One.ape" "Metallica - One.wav" -d

 Verify
-  mac "Metallica - One.ape" -v
+  mac "Metallica - One.ape" -V

 Quick verify
-  mac "Metallica - One.ape" -q
+  mac "Metallica - One.ape" -v

-Note that filenames with spaces and punctuation should be put inside quote, as usual.
+Note that filenames with spaces and punctuation should be put inside quotes, as usual.
+Run **mac --help** for more examples.

 NOTES
 =====

-**mac** can only handle WAV files with 8- or 16-bit samples, not e.g. 24-bit or floating point.
+**mac** can only handle WAV files with 8, 16, or 24 bit samples, not e.g. 32-bit or floating point.
 If needed, you can convert to 16-bit with a command like:

   $ sox -G input.wav -b16 output.wav